Liverpool drops first points in 1-1 draw at Man United

-It’s 17 consecutive wins and out in the league for Liverpool but the bigger mission is winning the English title for the first time since 1990.
+“We can play a lot better, especially attacking.
+There’s still a lot of work to do.”

-United sits only two points above the drop zone but the heat should ease on Ole Gunnar Solskjaer after avoiding defeat against what is currently the strongest side in England — and managing to take the lead through Marcus Rashford in the first half.
+Still, it was the first time Liverpool had failed to win in the league since a draw with Everton in March.

-“The result is good,” Klopp said after failing to win in the league for the first time since a draw with Everton in March.
+“The result is good,” Liverpool manager Jürgen Klopp said.
 “It’s not what we wanted before the game.
 But the way it developed I feel we have to be happy.
 We take the point because for a long time they were 1-0 up.

 “We had good moments in the second half but I didn’t like the first half, because we gave Manchester United opportunities to do what they wanted.”